 "God...
 What have I done?
 Also, why did I do whatever it was I've done?
 Also, where am I?"

 Willow's there with her, and Buffy thinks they slept together.
 Willow does nothing to dissuade the idea.
 Turns out she ends up preggers.
 Apparently the Slayer had so much to drink and partied so much she can't remember who knocked her up.
-Then subverted when it turns out Andrew had built another Buffybot, had it switch brains and think it was pregnant, and sneaked the real Buffy out of town thinking she was a suburban single woman when a psychotic Slayer tried assassinating her.
+Then subverted when it turns out Andrew had built another Buffybot, had it switch brains, and sneaked the real Buffy out of town thinking she was a suburban single woman when a psychotic Slayer tried assassinating her.
+False positive pregnancy test was a result of not-properly adjusted robot body fluids.

 In an issue of New Warriors, Namorita gets plastered and has sex with (she thinks) a random guy from a bar.
 It turns out that he's a super-villain and uses the opportunity to steal all the team's secrets, leading to the death of one of their grandmothers.